codemismatch/rubylearning/content/pages/tutorials/ruby-names.md

 'I love Ruby'.length
 </code></pre>

-Ruby automatically manages references and garbage collection, so there is no separate “primitive” vs “object” concept—everything is an object.
+Ruby automatically manages references and garbage collection, so there is no separate "primitive" vs "object" concept--everything is an object.

 ### Numeric classes and huge values